-Notes for general education: Participation in performance groups for a minimum of two credit hours fulfills MUS 152 Music Foundations in the liberal arts.
+Participation in performance groups for a minimum of two credit hours fulfills MUS 152 Music Foundations in the liberal arts.

-Notes for students certifying to teach: The requirements listed in this catalog will qualify the candidate to teach K-12 music on a secondary certificate.
+requirements listed in this catalog, for music education majors, will qualify the candidate to teach K-12 music on a secondary certificate.
 This comprehensive K-12 music-education major does not require a certifiable minor.
 See Education for details.